Here is the file for our petanque club handouts. It is in the public domain. Feel free to download and modify it for your own club.

 The file for side #1 is in docx format.
 After you download the file, you can use Microsoft Word to edit the file and change “Tucson Petanque Club” to the name of your own club.
 The name of the club appears three times in the handout, but only on the first (leftmost) fold.

 Fold the handout so that it looks like a capital “M”.
 This makes it pop open easily to show both printed sides.
-Note that the left-to-right layout also works well on an unfolded sheet of paper, so you don’t actually need to fold it.
+Note that the left-to-right layout also works well on an unfolded sheet of paper, so you can leave it unfolded for posting on bulletin boards.

 The photograph that we use on the cover is by Chris Gulker.
 It was taken in the summer of 2010 and shows a member of the Bay Area Pétanque Players playing in Flood Park, in Menlo Park in San Francisco.
 It originally appeared HERE.
 We tried to contact Chris for permission to use this photograph, but discovered that he had died in 2010.
 The best memorial we can offer is to use the photo and acknowledge Chris’s skill in taking this great photograph.